SimoneDutto/jimm/spec.md

 - `Attributes`: attributes saved in the database.
 - `Valid`: used by JIMM to revoke credentials.
 - `Models`: used by JIMM to retrieve models belonging to credentials.
 But I can't find any place were we keep this updated (useless?)

+### ApplicationOffer
+- `ID, Created At/Updated At, Name, UUID`: generic fields
+- `ModelId, Model`: used by JIMM to extract the controller to offer the right url to consume by using JIMM database and controller's api.
+- `ApplicationDescription`: used to display info
+- `URL`: used to consume the offer
+- `Endpoints`: used to display info
+- `Spaces`: not used
+- `Bindings`: not used
+- `Connections`: used to display info
+- `CharmUrl`: used to display info, updated by the controller's watcher

+### Identity

+### IdentityModelDefaults

+### Group

+### AuditLogEntry

+// GORM AUTOJOIN??